Coloring ideas for Tuna

 Tuna are known for their shiny blue backs and silvery bellies, so try using deep blue or navy for the top and light grey or silver for the bottom.
 Their fins can be a dark shade like black or even yellowish depending on the species.
 Add bright blues, purples, and greens to the background to create a lively underwater world with coral, seaweed, and bubbles.
 You can even throw in some ocean friends like jellyfish or other fish for extra fun.

-On the back of the page, why not try writing some fun facts about the Tuna, or how to say its name in different languages?
+On the back of the page, why not try writing some fun facts about the Tuna, or its name in different languages?
 You could even give it a name of your own, or draw your own version using your imagination!

 What is a Tuna?